Sorry, this program is not available for local students.

 They also develop diagnostic tools to detect diseases rapidly and conduct human stem cell research with the aim of treating or preventing illnesses.

-There are a wide range of graduate opportunities because of the broad training and flexibility of the program.
+There is a wide range of graduate opportunities because of the broad training and flexibility of the program.

 Graduates are employed in research, diagnosis and technique development in public institutions such as the CSIRO, AQIS, police forensics, research institutes, biosecurity, universities and hospitals and in private industry (areas such as fermentation, food, biotechnology, cell products and vaccines).